 The model helps…… a lot!

-Even in premium white paint, modest, humble and cheap cars can still look, well, modest, humble and cheap.
-On the other hand, a lot of high-end cars look absolutely sensational in white and can often look better in white than any other color.
+Even in premium white paint, modest, humble, and cheap cars can still look, well, modest, humble, and cheap.
+On the other hand, a lot of high-end cars look absolutely sensational in white and can often look better in white than in any other color.
 At the moment, there’s also a fashion in the auto industry for black-painted alloy wheels, and they look especially good with white cars.